walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 ## Persistence and encryption

-`MobileWalletConfig()` uses SDK-managed encrypted SQLDelight persistence by default on Android and iOS.
+`MobileWalletConfig()` uses managed encrypted SQLDelight persistence by default on Android and iOS.
 Normal SDK users do not provide a database key: the SDK generates one per wallet database, stores it in platform-protected storage, and uses SQLCipher for the local wallet database.

-SDK-managed keys are device-local by default.
+Managed keys are device-local by default.
 They protect data at rest on the current device, but they are not a cross-device recovery mechanism.
-Use `MobileWalletPersistenceConfig.IntegratorManagedKey` when an app needs enterprise/KMS ownership or recoverable database-key material, and use `MobileWalletPersistenceConfig.CustomStores` to replace SDK persistence entirely.
+Use `MobileWalletDatabaseKey.Provided` when an app needs enterprise/KMS ownership or recoverable database-key material.
+Store overrides are independent: `null` credential and DID overrides use the encrypted SQLDelight database opened by this persistence configuration, while a `null` key override keeps platform-backed signing-key persistence and generation.
 Supported mobile platforms intentionally do not fall back to plaintext wallet databases.

 Create a wallet with the encrypted default from a coroutine: